laurenlolak/Product-Management-Work/README.md

 <UL><LI><a href="Tastefully Yours by Jeff - Web Management & Marketing Plan Presentation.pdf">PDF Presentation: Website Management & Marketing Plan</a>
 </UL>

-# Website Management & Marketing Plan Presentation for 'Main Street Animal Hospital'
+# Scopo Digital - Website Management & Marketing Plan Presentation
+<b>Presenation for 'Main Street Animal Hospital'<b>

 Presentation was created for Main Street Animal Hospital, a veterinary clinic that provides preventive care, diagnostic work and treatment to dogs and catss.
 The presentation was created as a jumping off point to assess the company's goals, vision, web maintenance and marketing strategy.